tee-lab/PyDaddy/README.md

 - [Fitting non-polynomial functions](https://colab.research.google.com/github/tee-lab/PyDaddy/blob/colab/notebooks/6_non_poly_function_fitting.ipynb): PyDaddy fits polynomial functions to drift and diffusion by default.
 This behaviour can be customized, this notebook illustrates how to do this.

 There are also two notebooks that use PyDaddy to discover SDEs from real-world datasets.
 - [Example analysis - fish schooling](https://colab.research.google.com/github/tee-lab/PyDaddy/blob/colab/notebooks/7_example_fish_school.ipynb): An example analysis of a fish schooling dataset (Jhawar et. al., Nature Physics, 2020) using PyDaddy.
--[Example analysis - cell migration](https://colab.research.google.com/github/tee-lab/PyDaddy/blob/colab/notebooks/8_example_cell_migration.ipynb): An example analysis of a confined cell migration dataset (Brückner et. al., Nature Physics, 2019) using PyDaddy.
+- [Example analysis - cell migration](https://colab.research.google.com/github/tee-lab/PyDaddy/blob/colab/notebooks/8_example_cell_migration.ipynb): An example analysis of a confined cell migration dataset (Brückner et. al., Nature Physics, 2019) using PyDaddy.

 ## Installation
 PyDaddy is available both on PyPI and Anaconda Cloud, and can be installed on any system with a Python 3 environment.
 If you don't have Python 3 installed on your system, we recommend using [Anaconda](https://www.anaconda.com) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
 See the PyDaddy [package documentation](https://pydaddy.readthedocs.io/) for detailed installation instructions.